July 27, 2021

-A blended learning approach to hotel management training could help save your hospitality business during the current staffing shortage crisis (short-term) and keep it profitable (long-term).
+A blended learning approach to hotel management training programs could help save your accredited hospitality business during the current staffing shortage crisis (short-term) and keep it profitable (long-term).

-If you’re in this sector, you probably know you may be challenged by “a net outflow of foreign-born workers back home” as reported in an article on the Institute of Hospitality website making it difficult to find the skilled workers you need at pay scales your business can comfortably handle.
+If you’re in this sector, you probably know you may be challenged by “a net outflow of foreign-born workers back home” as reported in an article on the Institute of Hospitality website making it difficult to find the skilled workers you need at pay scales your hospitality, tourism, and restaurant management business can comfortably handle.

 You may be finding that former employees have switched their careers since you had to lay them off and 1 out of every 3 does not plan on returning to the hospitality industry at all as informed by Business Insider.
-So, some of your former employees have no intention of coming back.
+So, some of your former employees have no intention of coming back to hospitality and tourism or food and beverage.

 Even worse, the timing is terrible: you are competing at the same time with everyone else in your sector for the same pool of workers.
-This is forcing pay rises and improved benefits—in general, a good thing but difficult at the moment because of the background to this situation.
+This is forcing pay rises and improved benefits like apprenticeships—in general, a good thing but difficult at the moment because of the background to this situation.

-This paradox is true: while unemployment is higher than before COVID-19, businesses in the hospitality sector are having trouble finding the people they need.
+This paradox is true: while unemployment is higher than before COVID-19, businesses in the hospitality sector are having trouble finding the people they need for food-service and other jobs.

-It appears that the main issue is skills.
-Whether due to a country-specific issue such as Brexit-imposed hiring changes or a global factor such as the impact of perceived job insecurity, there are just not enough employable people with the needed training.
+It appears that the main issue is skills and staff training.
+Whether due to a country-specific issue such as Brexit-imposed hiring changes or a global factor such as the impact of perceived job insecurity, there are just not enough employable people with the needed skills-training and qualifications.

 Did you know that good progress (albeit uneven) is being made towards managing the Coronavirus pandemic?
 However, in May 2021, bioinformatics modeling predicted that the next peak would occur in July 2021—unfortunately, they were accurate.